ajschumacher/gog/README.md

  * Gosh a lot of it is just building out cool front-end pieces.
  * Add an additional control channel for interacting with visualizations from programming environments.
  * Develop or implement an existing format for representing a visualization for interoperability.
+ * Some clever scheme for dynamic port assignments and so on.
+ * Bundle a gog server with some good visualizations and distribute as an easy-to-run package.
+ * A web service for sharing visualizations.

+### How is this not exactly Plotly?

+It's similar.
+[Plotly](https://plot.ly/) is pretty neat.
+But there are two problems with Plotly: how it works, and how it works.

+ 1. How it works
+     * Plotly's APIs force you to put your data into their format.
+I don't think Plotly `traces` are a nice abstraction.
+I don't think it's the right design to have the data processing side say so much about how the plot should be made.
+I just want to throw data in and see it.
+     * Plotly's service is remote; you have to send your data up to them and wait for it.
+It's too slow for interactive use.
+ 2. How it works
+     * Plotly's not free.
+They depend on customers to exist and fundamentally, getting money from customers is their goal.
+Want to [run their software on your own machine](https://plot.ly/product/enterprise/)?
+They want to find out how much money you have before they tell you how much it'll cost you.
+     * Plotly's not [Free](https://www.gnu.org/philosophy/free-sw.html).
+You can't add a feature.
+You can't fix a bug.
+You certainly can't build Plotly into your own project/product.
+If Plotly disappears, everything you've built with Plotly could be as good as dust.